The Benefit Cap applies to all benefit claimants of working age. The cap limits the total benefits you receive to:

 The cap is calculated by adding up all the benefits you receive including Housing Benefit, Income Support, Child Tax Credit, Child Benefit, Job Seekers Allowance, Employment and Support Allowance (Work Related Activity Group).

 What it could mean for you

 You may receive less benefit as there’s a limit to the overall amount of benefit you can claim.
 So the more benefits you receive, the bigger the cut in your benefit.
 Use the welfare reform benefit calculator to see how you could be affected.

 From Monday 7 November 2016 there will be a further reduction in the Benefit Cap for existing capped claimants.
 From Monday 12 December 2016 the new cap will then apply to anyone new to the Benefit Cap:

 - £385 a week outside London.

 Will you be affected by the Benefit Cap?

 Families who receive Working Tax Credits or who work enough hours to claim tax credits are exempt.

-GOV.UK Tax Credit calculator to find out if you're eligible.
+Tax Credit calculator to find out if you're eligible.

 If you've been continuously employed for 12 months, and you lose your job through no fault of your own, the benefit cap won't apply to you for the first 39 weeks of your claim.